cbirdlab/radBARCODER/README.md

-the characters added to every file created PREFIX=........paganAlign_ the name of the locus or loci LOCUS=.........PfalcMitoGenome the nucleotide positions in the reference genome to consider POSITIONS=.....1-18000 the ls pattern shared by all mtGenomes that will be aligned mtGenPATTERN=..A*Genome.fasta the aligner that will be used LONGALIGNMENT=.FALSE the GenBank sequences that should also be aligned GENBANK=.......
+the characters added to every file created PREFIX=........paganAlign_ the name of the locus or loci LOCUS=.........PfalcMitoGenome the nucleotide positions in the reference genome to consider POSITIONS=.....1-18000 the ls pattern shared by all mtGenomes that will be aligned mtGenPATTERN=..*.mtGenome.fasta the aligner that will be used LONGALIGNMENT=.FALSE the GenBank sequences that should also be aligned GENBANK=.......